rapharma/book-manager-ang/README.md

 For the Angular application run `ng serve`.
 Navigate to `http://localhost:4200/`.

-For the Server run `json-server books.json --port 5200` on /data folder to run the API.
+For the Server go to /data directory and run `json-server books.json --port 5200` to run the API.